cchitsiang/awesome-stars/topics.md

 - [vercel-labs/coding-agent-template](https://github.com/vercel-labs/coding-agent-template) - Multi-agent AI coding platform powered by Vercel Sandbox and AI Gateway
 - [subhashchy/The-Accidental-CTO](https://github.com/subhashchy/The-Accidental-CTO) - How I Scaled from Zero to a Million Store on Dukaan,  Without a CS Degree.  ..
 A System Design Handbook by  Subhash Choudhary
 - [jamdotdev/dev-starter-pack](https://github.com/jamdotdev/dev-starter-pack) - The essential startup starter kit.
-- [buildermethods/agent-os](https://github.com/buildermethods/agent-os) - Agent OS is a system for better planning and executing software development tasks with your AI agents.
+- [buildermethods/agent-os](https://github.com/buildermethods/agent-os) - Agent OS is a system for injecting your codebase standards and writing better specs for spec-driven development.
 - [prosekit/prosekit](https://github.com/prosekit/prosekit) - Framework agnostic and headless rich text editor
 - [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Deep Agents is an agent harness built on langchain and langgraph.
 Deep Agents are equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - making them well-equipped to
 - [Pimzino/claude-code-spec-workflow](https://github.com/Pimzino/claude-code-spec-workflow) - Automated workflows for Claude Code.
 Features spec-driven development for new features (Requirements → Design → Tasks → Implementation) and streamlined bug fix workflow for quick issue resolution (Rep